What causes the check engine light to flash?

 So the first time most people will see the check engine light flashing at them is when there is something wrong.

-Essentially, the check engine light, is there to tell you that the ECU has detected something wrong with the engine.
+Essentially, if a check engine light blinking is telling you that the ECU has detected something wrong with the engine.

 It's important to check right away what the engine light is trying to tell you, and the best place to start is by checking the user handbook that came with your car.

-Usually, the ECU will only light up the check engine light when there is something wrong.
+Usually, the ECU will only light up the check engine light when there is something wrong with an engine electrical circuit or a failed engine sensor.
+It may not always flash if there is an out of range signal from an engine sensor.

-But if there is a severe engine problem detected, it may cause the engine light to flash on and off to get your attention.
+But if there is a severe engine problem detected, it may cause a flashing engine light to get your attention.
 It's very important that you take action right away.

 Some older vehicles have an SES (service engine soon) light.
 A blinking SES light is usually the ECU telling you to service the engine now.
 It's not the same as the check engine light, so the vehicle should be ok to drive.